 - meet the formal requirements for submission of written assignments

-The written examination counts for approximately 60 percent of the final grade.
+The written examination counts more than the term paper.
 You receive one overall grade.
 You must pass the term paper and the written examination in the same semester.

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.

 You submit your assignment in the digital examination system Inspera.
 Read more about how to submit assignments in Inspera.

 Use of sources and citation